KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

 - 🌱 I’m currently learning C++

 I mostly code projects with my computer science courses but when I have enought free time I like to pick up my own projects and improve previos ones ;)
-My other hobbies include crocheting, dancing, watching tv shows, and baking ;)
+My other hobbies include crocheting, dancing, watching tv shows, and baking.

 <!---
 KahnishgaSolaidurairaj/KahnishgaSolaidurairaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.